The Lion Within

 2. You can’t ‘snap out of’ depression or it can’t be made better by thinking happy thoughts.
 It goes much deeper then that.

 3. Depression can be a chronic illness that can last a lifetime.
-It’s rare but it does happen.
+It’s referred to as Major depressive disorder or Clinical depression.

 4. That it devastates and destroys lives.